-In one sense, the fact that ATT&CK helps document information about security threats is already an asset relating to threat intelligence.
+The fact that the ATT&CK framework helps document information about security threats makes it somewhat like threat intelligence feeds.
 However, the framework has more profound benefits for threat intelligence.

 The framework represents the very lifecycle of a threat.
-Regardless of if the threat is an advanced persistent threat (APT), a criminal effort or anything else, the threat fits on the framework.

-Once security teams apply the threat to the framework, it is easy to communicate.
+Whether the threat is an advanced persistent threat (APT), a criminal effort or anything else, the threat fits on the framework.
+Once security teams apply the framework to the threat, it is easy to communicate.

-ATT&CK simplifies the stages of an attack, which has led to a significant, emerging trend.
+ATT&CK simplifies the understanding of the stages of an attack, which has led to a significant, emerging trend.
 Companies have been developing software, rules, shareable security knowledge and intelligence content around the framework.
 SIEM rules are one relevant example of the pattern of aligning with ATT&CK.